Step 8: Capability Matching #

 Need: INPUT dc_current

-This tells you: add a current measurement instrument to test this product.
+This tells you: add a current measurement instrument to test this part.

 Benefits of Capability Matching #